 The available space on your Mac’s does not directly affect RAM.
 However, if you do not have enough free space, and your MacBook is running out of RAM, it will become painfully slow and apps may start crashing unexpectedly.

-So, freeing up some space comes to save you when you’ve run out of physical RAM because now your computer relies on your hard drive space to keep your apps going.
+So, freeing up some space comes to save you when you’ve run out of physical RAM because now your computer relies on your drive space to keep your apps going.

 The classic geek rule of thumb holds that you should keep at least 20% of disk space on your startup drive.
 Not only does this potentially reduce your future spending on iCloud storage, but it also keeps your Mac speedier.